Xqua/Multiview_reconstruction_Docker/README.md

 This is the repository for the docker image located at:

 # Description
-This docker image contains FIJI and the Multiview Reconstruction plugin developped by Stephan Preibisch.
-It has been built for CPU and GPU computing (Nvidia only) and works using the SnakeMake automated pipeline built by Stephan Preibisch and Christopher Schmied (https://github.com/mpicbg-scicomp/snakemake-workflows).
+This docker image contains FIJI and the Multiview Reconstruction plugin developped by Stephan Preibisch (@StephanPreibisch).
+It has been built for CPU and GPU computing (Nvidia only) and works using the SnakeMake automated pipeline built by Stephan Preibisch (@StephanPreibisch) and Christopher Schmied (@schmiedc) (https://github.com/mpicbg-scicomp/snakemake-workflows).

 The CUDA Library has been built under Ubuntu 16.04 for CUDA 9 compatibility and is integrated in the image, along with all dependencies.